 \subsection{Uniform dispersion estimates for the nonlinear Hartree equation}

-To compare quantum and classical long-time dynamics in the semi-classical regime, it is crucial to capture dispersive effects for the NLH \eqref{eq: NLH} that can be measured independently of $\hbar\in(0,1]$.
-Our first main result provides a new uniform global-in-time dispersion estimate and uniform norm bounds for small-data solutions to the nonlinear Hartree equation \eqref{eq: NLH}, which we think has its own interest in the analysis perspective.
+To compare the quantum and classical long-time dynamics in the semi-classical regime, it is crucial to capture dispersive effects for the NLH \eqref{eq: NLH} that can be measured independently of $\hbar\in(0,1]$.
+Our first main result provides a new uniform global-in-time dispersion estimate and uniform norm bounds for small-data solutions to the nonlinear Hartree equation \eqref{eq: NLH}, which we think has its own interest from an analysis perspective.

 \begin{theorem}[Uniform global-in-time bounds for the nonlinear Hartree equation] If $w$ satisfies \eqref{eq: potential assumption} for some $1<a<\frac{5}{3}$, then for any sufficiently small $\epsilon>0$, there exists $\eta_0=\eta_0(a,\epsilon)>0$ such that the following holds.
 We assume that